 Content warning: serious potty mouth alert

 There was recently a this or that tag making the rounds, and one of the questions was whether you’d choose honesty or another’s feelings.
-I was actually a bit surprised by how many people chose honesty, and it got me thinking, if I was going around being completely honest about what I thought, what kinds of things would I let loose with?
+I was actually a bit surprised by how many people chose honesty, and it got me wondering – is honesty overrated?
+If I was going around being completely honest about what I thought, what kinds of things would I let loose with?
 Well, it wouldn’t be pretty.
 Here’s an assortment.